 C.R.A.W.L.
 Program (Choosing Responsibly and Within Limits)

-The CRAWL Program is designed for students who are first time offenders of the University Student Conduct Code for substance use.
+The CRAWL Program is designed for students who are first time offenders not viewed as a SIGNIFICANT offender of the University Student Conduct Code for substance use.
 The objective of this program is to make students aware of the impact their substance use has on themselves and others.
 Subsequently the program content is designed to elicit responses that make them aware of this impact.
 The program has a series of interactive exercises that raise awareness to their own drinking patterns.
 It also provides alternatives to their current drinking habits so they can make better choices in the future.

 The program is scheduled to meet on for two hours in an assigned room on campus.
 Students are generally referred by judicial affairs whenever they have violated the Student Conduct Code.
 Other referrals can come from others on campus if they have found a student in violation of the conduct code.
 The charge for the group is $35.
 If you want more information on how to make a referral you can contact the Counseling Center at 217-581-3413 or the Office of Student Standards 217-581-3827 Monday - Friday 8-4:30pm.

-The advanced program is an 8-week group experience designed to help students who have committed a significant alcohol or marijuana-related violation of the Student Conduct Code.
-Students are expected to participate in all 8 sessions to successfully complete the program.
-There is a required fee of $200 for the program.
+The advanced program is an 4 week group experience designed to help students who have committed a significant alcohol or marijuana-related violation of the Student Conduct Code.
+Students are expected to participate in all 4 sessions to successfully complete the program.
+There is a required fee of $100 for the program.